 |Intramural Fields Football/Soccer Clubs|

 |Stadium Restroom (Teague park adjacency)|

-R25 is CSU Stanislaus' event scheduling, calendaring, and publishing application.
+R25 is Stanislaus State' event scheduling, calendaring, and publishing application.
 You may request on-campus space for an event by submitting an Event Request using 25Live.

 Here is a list of the many features R25 offers: